 Temple University Municipal Police Academy (PA ACT 120)

-About: The Temple University Municipal Police Academy ACT 120 is proud to offer the professional training and skills development required for certification as a police officer.
-Temple’s full-time, accredited program exceeds the state-required curriculum and offers additional preparation that increases graduates’ effectiveness and career opportunities.
+About: The Temple University Municipal Police Academy (PA ACT 120) offers the professional training and skills development required for certification as a police officer.
+Temple’s full-time, MPOETC-accredited program exceeds the state-required curriculum and offers additional preparation that increases graduates’ effectiveness and career opportunities.
 Temple’s graduates have found employment in urban, suburban, transit, housing, capitol, campus and conservation/natural resource law enforcement agencies.
 Training classes are offered during the day, and include some evening and weekend hours, allowing students to work efficiently towards their certificate of completion.
-An accelerated academy program allows authorized students with prior military, state, or federal policing experience to count previously completed training towards their certification.
+An accelerated academy program (PA ACT 165 waiver) allows authorized students with prior military, state, or federal policing experience to count previously completed training towards their certification.
+Thank you!